 After completion of the Transitional Program, our Teams work together to assess the individuals progress and determine if they are ready for independent living.
 Case Managers will help with housing process.
 Consumers may continue to attend groups and receive services from Iroquois after they moved out.

 Each house is staffed at all times consumers are home.
 Staff are available to provide support and teach skills that would be helpful to each person.
 The program is individualized, and we work at the pace of the individual.

 In most cases, services are billed directly to insurance providers.
 In that case the only non-covered expense is rent and funds for activities and outings.
 If you are not sure about your insurance, contact us and can help determine eligibility.

 The Transitional Homes are for consumers who are diagnosed as SPMI who are in the needs of learning living skills to be prepared to live independently.

 Must not be a risk to themselves or others.
-Little to no history of aggressive behaviors.
 Able to dress, bath, and feed themselves.
 Able to move themselves (wheelchair friendly).
 Moving from more restrictive to less restrictive environment.
 Potential to transition to independent living within three to twelve months.
 History of medication compliance.
 Primary diagnosis of a severe and persistent mental illness.